• Skip to main content

 Strain (optional)

-You might or might not want to strain the aqua fresca, this will depend on the strength of your blender and also what you are looking for (do you want pulp?).
+You might or might not want to strain the agua de mango, this will depend on the strength of your blender and also what you are looking for (do you want pulp?).
 Although I strained mine as seen in the video to show you how to do it, I usually won't strain it.

 Transfer to a storing glass container or serve right away.